 - Soft bland food is much accepted by the body than spicy or high fiber foods.

-- To get enough vitamins and nutrients a low fiber, high-protein, high-calorie eating plan is necessary.
+- To get enough vitamins and nutrients a low fiber, high-protein, the high-calorie eating plan is necessary.

 - Eat small meals every 2 or 4 hours.